Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (British)

 * Billy McGee, England has told me that Fireman Alexander Johnstone from Glasgow, Radio Officer James McDonald (age 22) and Mess Room Boy Thomas Young from Edinburgh (age 18) are said to have died on Ingerfem on Dec.
 29-1942 and are commemorated at Tower Hill, Panel 58.
 Further details on them can be found by entering their names in the relevant search field at the The Commonwealth War Graves Comm. website (external link), using WW II and 1942 in the other fields to narrow the search.
-I suspect the date of death may not be 100% accurate, and has probably been given as such because that was the date of attack.
+I suspect the date of their demise may not be 100% accurate, and has probably been given as such because that was the date of attack.
 I searched for the gunners (even tried various spellings like Martins, Dickson and Campson), but none of them appear to be listed at the Commonwealth WG website.

 Related external links: